yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcautohidebutton-class.md

 ### <a name="parameters"></a>Parametry
  [in] *bShow*
- Wartość logiczna określająca, czy wyświetlać przycisk autoukrywania.
+ Wartość logiczna określająca, czy wyświetlać przycisk automatycznego ukrywania.

 ##  <a name="move"></a>  CMFCAutoHideButton::Move